-The Commission concludes that the draft rule will improve the LOR framework as the new framework will more accurately predict the risk of load shedding which will lead to more efficient outcomes on short-term reserves and reliability for consumers.
-The new framework will minimise instances of non-declarations of forecast LORs that should have been declared, thereby promoting better market responses, for example, by providing enough warning to generators that there may be a shortfall in reserves.
+The Commission concludes that the final rule will improve the LOR framework as the new framework will better predict the risk of load shedding, which will lead to more efficient outcomes for short-term reserves and promote reliability for consumers.
+The new framework will minimise instances of non-declarations of forecast LORs that should have been declared, thereby promoting better market responses and minimising the likelihood of load shedding, for example, by providing enough warning to market participants that there may be a shortfall in reserves.